connorjs/tasks.how/README.md

 # tasks.how

-A “distributed” Task Managment system for my own experimentation.
+A “distributed” Task Management system for my own experimentation.